Are Some Carbs Better Than Others – Part 2

-The GI value of a food is determined comparing how healthy people’s blood sugar responds over a two hour period to a food containing 50 grams of digestible carbohydrate from that food compared to 50 grams of glucose (pure sugar).
+The GI value of a food is determined by comparing how healthy people’s blood sugar responds over a two-hour period to a food containing 50 grams of digestible carbohydrate from that food compared to 50 grams of glucose (pure sugar).
 The drawback to this rating scale is that the values are only known for a serving that has 50 grams of carbs in it.
-That is, they compare the ability for different foods containing the SAME amount of carbohydrate it (50 g) to raise blood sugar.
-That is, the problem with the Glycemic Index is that its hard to compare foods because a serving size may have considerably less than 50 g of carbs in it.
-For example, the Glycemic Index of watermelon is 76, which is as high as the Glycemic Index of a doughnut, but one serving of watermelon (1/2 a cup) has 11 g of carbohydrate in it, while a medium doughnut (one serving) has 23 g of carbs.
+That is, they compare the ability of different foods containing the SAME amount of carbohydrate (50 g) to raise blood sugar.

 This is where the concept of Glycemic Load (GL) is much more helpful, because it tells us how a healthy person’s body will respond to the carbs in one serving of a food.
-One usual serving of a food would be considered to have a very high Glycemic Load if it is ≥20, a high Glycemic Load if it is between 11-19 and a low Glycemic Load if it is ≤10.

 How to Determine Glycemic Load

-To determine Glycemic Load (GL) of a serving of a food, what needs to be known is:
+To determine the Glycemic Load (GL) of a serving of a food, what needs to be known is:

 The Glycemic Index (GI) of that food (found by referring to a table of Glycemic Indexes)